stevedudek/Triangles/Documentation/Documentation.md

 ### Power Supply

-Connect the silver 40A power supply directly to the wall (through extension cords) and not to a power strip, as the surge protector may trip with 40A.
+Plug in the silver 40A power supply.
 A green light should come on in the power supply.
 Plug the power supply into the Pixel Pusher.
-The USB stick should light up, if it has an indicator light.

 ## Starting the Software